 By using templates you have anyway reduced your chances of errors drastically.
 But by using an HRMS, you have essentially opted for a zero error method.
 The templates have placeholders, that fetch all the data from the database and auto-fill the information into each template.
 So there’s absolutely no chance of errors.

-We’ve seen a lot of HR letters in this blog, along with when they are used.
+We’ve seen a lot of HR mails in this blog, along with when they are used.
 Hopefully, you have downloaded the templates by now?
 No?
 What are you waiting for?

 So, now you have a full collection of 30 templates that can save you tons of time and energy.
 Customize them as you wish and you’ll be good to go!

 It is not a single thing, but a list.
 Basically, throughout an HR’s span, while working in a company, they interact with different employees.
 Each of these employees are at different stages of their own employee life cycle.
 So, one might need a recommendation or experience letter, while one might need an employment contract or an NDA.
-HR letters are basically a list of all these documents that are used by HR.
+HR mail formats is basically a list of all these documents that are used by HR.

 1. You can start it by adding your name in the first line (in the from section), followed by ‘Human resources department’.
 This should ideally be followed by the registered company address.